classiebit/anofie-docs/resources/docs/1.0/admin/users.md

 - Members

-    Public group, this group user can't visit admin panel. (front-end access only)
+    Public group, this group user can't visit the admin panel. (front-end access only)

 - Editors

-    Semi-admin group, this group user can visit admin panel, depending on the permissions assigned on Manage ACL
+    Semi-admin group, this group user can visit the admin panel, depending on the permissions assigned on Manage ACL

->{primary} Admin can create unlimited Groups according to different needs.
+>{primary} Admin can create unlimited groups according to different needs.

 <a name="Manage-ACL"></a>